CleverCloud/terraform-provider-clevercloud/pkg/provider/impl/provider.md

-CleverCloud provider allow you to interract with CleverCloud platform.
+CleverCloud provider allow you to interact with CleverCloud platform.